Artificial intelligence. AI. Incredibly smart and hard to do, right? Well, I’m here to tell you different.

 So, taking SparkAR as our example, you can simply create a “face mesh” and put a colour over the top.
 What better way to try a foundation or lipstick before deciding it’s the right shade for you?
 With many countries and cities still locked down, this becomes a valuable new tool in a retailers arsenal.

-I’ve only covered a couple of key technologies here, but there are so many others, with huge potential.
+I’ve only a few key technologies here, but there are so many others, with huge potential.
 My advice is to just do your research and see what’s out there (or better yet ask someone to help you (figure out what’s best).
 There is a lot of accessible AI, and while it can seem daunting or perhaps not worth your time, hopefully I’ve shown you that it really is worth the effort.
 In fact, the customer base is getting to a stage where it’s expecting AI to be in everything.
 And more than that, it wants it to be fun!

 The time is now to have a brainstorm, to start thinking outside of the box, get your sci-fi on.
 After you’ve thrown around some crazy ideas, talk to us or any of your tech-focused friends or colleagues – you might find that your crazy idea might just be as simple as an app that takes a photo, sends it to an API and then presents the score in an attractive way.
 So, start getting creative with tech!